srishkee/hello-world/README.md

 Edited this thing again.

-Good God how many times will it take to finally learn this thing.
+Good God how many times will it take me to finally learn this thing.